rahjooh/MSK-serverless/README.md

    - Upload the generated plan as an artifact for review.
 3. **Require human approval before apply**
    - Keep `terraform apply` in a separate job that consumes the reviewed plan artifact and is gated by manual approval or protected environments.
-4. **Rely on short-lived credentials**
+4. **Provide credentials via encrypted secrets**
-   - Configure GitHub’s OIDC provider to assume the existing `MSK-Builder` role instead of checking in long-lived AWS access keys.
+   - Store the AWS access key ID/secret (and session token, if using STS) as repository or environment secrets and let the workflows export them before running Terraform.
-   - If environments use different roles, surface a variable such as `assume_role_arn` and feed it from environment or repository secrets.
+   - If environments use different roles, surface a variable such as `assume_role_arn` and feed it from environment or repository secrets; the workflows will assume that role after loading the base credentials.
 5. **Securely pass variables and secrets**
    - Store environment-specific values in the `TERRAFORM_TFVARS` secret using the same HCL syntax that Terraform expects in a `.tfvars` file.
 Optional `# workflow.<key> = <value>` comments inside that payload let CI read GitHub-only settings (backend bucket, assume-role ARN, summary destinations) without introducing extra repository secrets.
 6. **Centralize Terraform state**